vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

 - flash memory
 - processor module

-### - - ATM-card
+### - - ATM- or credit card

-ATM-cards may be used to withdraw money you have gotten or stolen from somewhere.
+ATM/credit-cards you have gotten or stolen from may be used to transfer digital currency to anynymous accounts with only numerical IDs which you control.
 They can also be used to pay for items in shops.

+### | - ATM-machine

+### i - Identification card (to be used on terminals)

-### h - bee hive
+### B - bee hive
 - you may acquire honey from these; one queen per hive.

 ### c - carving
 - may be hidden under sand

-### | - ATM-machine

-ATM-machines can be used for cash withdrawals and deposits.
+ATM-machines can be used for cash withdrawals and deposits, and transfers from one account to another.

 ### f - food